 An Associate in Fine Arts (AFA) degree is designed to transfer into a Baccalaureate of Fine Arts (BFA) program at a four-year institution.
-It consists of a general education requirement of 25 credit hours, plus a Computer Literacy requirement of 3 credit hours (see below), a fine arts core of 18 credit hours, and 18 additional credit hours of concentration for a 61-64 credit hour minimum.
+It consists of a general education requirement of 24 credit hours, a fine arts core of 18 credit hours, and 18 additional credit hours of concentration for a 60 credit hour minimum.